What is a shade sail

 Shade sails provide protection from the sun using flexible shade cloth membrane tensioned between three or more anchor points.
 Shade Sails can create shady liveable spaces in virtually any outdoor area and can be customised to your own unique requirements.

-shade sail is a device to create outdoor shade based on the basic technology as a ship’s sail.
+A shade sail is a device to create outdoor shade based on the basic technology as a ship’s sail.
 Shade sails use a flexible membrane tensioned between several anchor points.
 While generally installed permanently, they are cheap and easy to set up.
 They are usually provided above public gathering places such as seating areas and playgrounds in countries where strong sun radiation makes prolonged stays in the open sun unpleasant or dangerous due to sunburn and skin cancer risk.

 Originally shade fabric, like all fabrics in the outdoors, suffered from UV degradation.
 UV inhibitors are now added during the manufacture of shade cloth and good shade cloth now generally comes with a multi-year UV degradation warranties.
 Shade cloth is a knitted fabric and this is an important factor in using it to design and manufacture shade sails.
 Shade fabrics are measured by their shade factor, which is the measure of how much a shade fabric absorbs or reflects invisible light (ultraviolet radiation).
 This is listed as a percentage out of 100, with a 100% shade factor indicating complete light blockage.[1]